 Health & Wellness

-Programs for families experiencing homelessness usually disregard how this tragedy is rooted in trauma and its mental health consequences.
-Policymakers fail to consider how trauma that precedes and accompanies homelessness can have devastating effects on parents, children, and youth.
+Programs for families experiencing housing instability usually disregard how this tragedy is rooted in trauma and its mental health consequences.
+Policymakers fail to consider how trauma that precedes and accompanies housing instability can have devastating effects on parents, children, and youth.

 Research conducted by Ellen L. Bassuk, MD has documented that over 90% of mothers in families who experience homelessness report physical and/or sexual abuse during their lives.
 These findings have been repeatedly confirmed by other researchers.
 Trauma from interpersonal violence - often committed by a family member or intimate partner - must be addressed as a central component of any solution to homelessness.